 The Jaeger-LeCoultre Master Memovox was designed to keep time on the wrist and double as an alarm clock on the nightstand.
-In this test feature, with original photos by Nik Schölzel, writer Alexander Krupp sees how the modern version of the watch performs at both tasks.
+In this test feature from our archives, with original photos by Nik Schölzel, writer Alexander Krupp sees how the modern version of the watch performs at both tasks.

 If you love elegant watches, you’re sure to be drawn to the outer appearance of Jaeger-LeCoultre’s Master Memovox, which debuted in January 2010.
 Its immaculately made, rose-gold case harmonizes with a silver-colored dial and a dark brown alligator-skin strap, which is secured to the wrist by a flat, double-folding clasp that accentuates the sleek classicism of the entire ensemble.
 The dial’s outstanding craftsmanship is evident in its brushed surface, paper-thin printed lettering and faceted hour indices.
 The primary contributors to the case’s impressive appearance are a stepped bezel, which four screws hold in place from below, a perfectly polished middle piece with faceted lugs and an elaborately engraved back.
 We couldn’t help noticing that the engravings on the caseback, which surround the raised-relief logo, are positioned irregularly so that one-third of its periphery remains clean.